cyrex562/imgui-rs/README.md

  - 2017/10/11 (1.52) - renamed AlignFirstTextHeightToWidgets() to AlignTextToFramePadding().
 Kept inline redirection function (will obsolete).
  - 2017/09/26 (1.52) - renamed ImFont::Glyph to ImFontGlyph.
 Kept redirection typedef (will obsolete).
  - 2017/09/25 (1.52) - removed SetNextWindowPosCenter() because SetNextWindowPos() now has the optional pivot information to do the same and more.
 Kept redirection function (will obsolete).
- - 2017/08/25 (1.52) - io.MousePos needs to be set to ImVec2(-FLT_MAX,-FLT_MAX) when mouse is unavailable/missing.
-Previously ImVec2(-1,-1) was enough but we now accept negative mouse coordinates.
-In your backend if you need to support unavailable mouse, make sure to replace "io.MousePos = ImVec2(-1,-1)" with "io.MousePos = ImVec2(-FLT_MAX,-FLT_MAX)".
+ - 2017/08/25 (1.52) - io.mouse_pos needs to be set to DimgVec2D::new(-FLT_MAX,-FLT_MAX) when mouse is unavailable/missing.
+Previously DimgVec2D::new(-1,-1) was enough but we now accept negative mouse coordinates.
+In your backend if you need to support unavailable mouse, make sure to replace "io.mouse_pos = DimgVec2D::new(-1,-1)" with "io.mouse_pos = DimgVec2D::new(-FLT_MAX,-FLT_MAX)".
  - 2017/08/22 (1.51) - renamed IsItemHoveredRect() to IsItemRectHovered().
 Kept inline redirection function (will obsolete). -> (1.52) use IsItemHovered(ImGuiHoveredFlags_RectOnly)!
                      - renamed IsMouseHoveringAnyWindow() to IsAnyWindowHovered() for consistency.
 Kept inline redirection function (will obsolete).
                      - renamed IsMouseHoveringWindow() to IsWindowRectHovered() for consistency.
 Kept inline redirection function (will obsolete).